 Country: ישראל

-on: In the Indianapolis 500, the winner has to kneel and kiss the bricks on the track .
+In the Indianapolis 500, the winner has to kneel and kiss the bricks on the track.
 Would a Jew be allowed to do this?

-However, if the kissing of the bricks symbolizes some symbol of foreign labor or comes as a custom from the customs of idol worshippers, this is forbidden.
+However, if kissing the bricks represents a symbol of idol worship or originates from the customs of idolaters, it would be forbidden.

 Leave a Reply